munevvernure/CodeBot-PythonAssistant/README.md

 This project can be deployed inside a containerized environment and orchestrated using Kubernetes with Minikube.
 ### 1. Build and Push the Docker Image

-docker build -t munevvernure/codebotapp:latest .
+docker build -t munevvernure/codebotapp:latest .  # write your own dockerhub username instead of "munevvernure"

 docker push munevvernure/codebotapp:latest